 These ads provide an engaging experience by showing products before a potential customer clicks on the ad and visits the product page.
 They can appear separately from text ads but also concurrently with them, giving shoppers multiple opportunities to visit your e-commerce site.

-How Bing Shopping Ads Stand Apart from Traditional Text Ads
+How Microsoft Bing Shopping Ads Stand Apart from Traditional Text Ads

 Visual Appeal and Information– Detailed product images